-You should plan to invest between 5% and 20% of your revenue on marketing, depending on whether you want to sustain or grow.
-Learn why from top digital marketing agency experts.
+You should aim to invest between 5% and 20% of your revenue in marketing, depending on whether you want to sustain or grow.
+Learn how to calculate your marketing budget from top digital marketing agency experts.

-Marketing without a clear budget leaves the door open for overspending and unnecessary revenue loss (cue violin shrieks from Alfred Hitchcock’s “Psycho” movie).
+Marketing without a clear budget leaves the door open for overspending and revenue loss (cue violin shrieks from Alfred Hitchcock’s “Psycho”).

-Curious about what percentage of revenue should be used on marketing for your business?
+So, what percentage of revenue should be used for marketing your business?

-Here, Sam Yadegar, HawkSEM’s CEO and co-founder, delivers expert advice on marketing budget estimates and how to balance your profit margin with your marketing goals for ultimate return on investment (ROI).
+HawkSEM’s CEO and co-founder Sam Yadegar delivers expert advice on how to estimate the right budget and balance your profit margin with your marketing goals for the ultimate return on investment (ROI).

 Your marketing budget needs anywhere from 5% to 20% of your revenue to thrive.
 Generally, 5%-10% is enough to sustain, but you’ll need 11%-20% in data-driven marketing campaigns to grow.

-Campaigns can span digital marketing, traditional advertising, outreach events, tools, technology, in-house marketing team salaries, and agency services.
+A marketing budget covers all expenses pertaining to digital marketing, traditional advertising, outreach events, tools, technology, in-house marketing team salaries, and agency services, such as:

 How you allocate marketing funds can vary according to a few different factors.